Analysis | Once again, Trump’s rhetoric overlaps with arguments used to rationalize violence

 “On September 14, 2020,” the criminal complaint reads, one participant “posted in the group’s encrypted chat that he did not want the exercise to be the last week in October because it would leave insufficient time to execute the kidnapping before the national election on November 3, 2020.”

 Luckily, federal law enforcement was able to track and disrupt this alleged plot.
-Trump’s disinterest in rejecting extremism and his explicit mirroring of their rhetoric, though, doesn’t diminish the likelihood that other such plots exist.
+Trump’s disinterest in rejecting extremists and his explicit mirroring of their rhetoric, though, doesn’t diminish the likelihood that other such plots exist.